Classical and Quantum Electrodynamics Concept Based on Maxwell Equations' Symmetry: Dually charged quasiparticles - theory and its experimental confirmation

-The proof is evident, if to take into account, that any real quantity, including relativistic field, is particular case of complex quantity.

-In suggestion, that analogous statements are held true for quantized fields, we can conclude, that free EM-field quantum, that is photon, possesses along with the spin by the charge, which is purely imaginary in the case of real free EM-field.
-It becomes now to be physically understandable rather effective realization of EM-field interaction with the matter by means of given relativistic particles.

-It becomes also to be understandable qualitatively the mechanism of appearance of real part of a charge when free real EM-field enter the matter.
-The velocity $v$ of EM-field propagation in the matter is less in comparison with the velocity $c$ in vacuum.
-Consequently, hyperbolic rotation of coordinate system in, for example $(x_3, x_4)$-plane of Minkowsky space and isomorphic to it rotation in $(Q_1, Q_2)$-plane of complex charge space take place.
-It corresponds to appearance of real component of the charge, and it is consequence of additional hyperbolic symmetry of Maxwellian EM-field (see the next Section).
-The same mechanism leads to appearance of imaginary part of EM-field vector-functions and currents.
-Naturally it is suggested, that life time of the photons, which are entered in the matter is rather long, that is rather strong electron-photon interaction takes place.

-It seems to be clear, that Maxwell equations with all complex-valued vector and scalar variables give concrete realization of the connection between dual and gauge symmetries of EM-field.

-It is remakable, that, like to mechanics, a number of conservation laws, which can have EM-field, are optional in their simultaneous fulfilment.
+It is remarkable, that, like to mechanics, a number of conservation laws, which can have EM-field, are optional in their simultaneous fulfilment.
 In particular, it is evident, that by automorphic transformation of the space of EM-field functions by relationship (\ref{eq10}) the conservation law for charge will always take place.
 At the same time the energy conservation law and the conservation of Poynting vector will be fullfilled, if given transformation is applied to EM-field potentials.
 The force characteristics, that is $\vec{E}$-, $\vec{H}$-vector functions can be used to be basis for free EM-field description, since they will represent the full set in free EM-field case.
-However the energy conservation law and the conservation of Poynting vector, that is mathematical construction, to which enter $\vec{E}$-, $\vec{H}$-vector functions, will not be fullfilled by transformation (\ref{eq10}) at arbitrary $\beta$.
-Given situation is realized by the propagation of the EM-field in the matter with the velocity $v \neq c$, that is with the velocity, which is not equal to light velocity in vacuum.
-The charge remains to be Lorentz invariant quantity (see Sec.2), at the same time both the field characteristcs, the energy and impulse (determined by Poynting vector) are not Lorentz invariant quantities.
-It is remarkable, that the conclusion on charge Lorentz invariance was formulated in \cite{Tomilchick} to be self-evident.
-Thus, we see, that the charge conservation law for EM-field is fullfilled even through the energy and impulse conservation laws do not take place.
+However, the energy conservation law and the conservation of Poynting vector, that is mathematical constructions, to which enter $\vec{E}$-, $\vec{H}$-vector functions, will not be fullfilled by transformation (\ref{eq10}) at arbitrary $\beta$.
+We see, that the charge conservation law for EM-field is fullfilled even in the case, when the energy conservation law does not take place.
 Therefore, the charge conservation law can be considered in given meaning to be more fundamental.